 In one embodiment, the present invention contemplates a method comprising a therapeutic delivery of siRNA.
 Although it is not necessary to understand the mechanism of an invention, it is believed that siRNA delivery has several advantageous differences versus the delivery of genes and/or plasmid DNA.
 Firstly, siRNA is a much smaller molecule than plasmid DNA.
 Because of this, once siRNA crosses the plasma membrane as a therapeutic molecule it can diffuse throughout the cell.
 The limited diffusion of plasmid DNA can be the rate limiting step of transduction in some systems.
 Shen et al., DNA diffusion in mucus: effect of size, topology of DNAs, and transfection reagents.
 Biophys J 2006; 91: 639-644.
-Secondly, because of the small size of siRNA, higher number of molecules can be loaded onto microbubbles compared to plasmid DNA, despite the fact that these microbubbles package less nucleic acid by weight.
-(Carson).
+Secondly, because of the small size of siRNA, higher number of molecules can be loaded onto 5 microbubbles compared to plasmid DNA, despite the fact that these microbubbles package less nucleic acid by weight (Carson).
 Thirdly, siRNA can mediate knockdown effect both in the cytoplasm and in the nuclease (Whitehead), so the molecules are active immediately upon delivery.
-Lastly, siRNA is less stable than DNA and the knockdown mediated by siRNA can on the order of days due to natural RNA degradation (Whitehead).
-The data presented herein uses Silencer Select® siRNA, which is modified to increase the 5 stability of the siRNA.
-The use of siRNA loaded microbubbles and UMTD also allows serial administration and demonstrates a unique advantage of the microbubble/UMTD system.
+Lastly, 10 siRNA is less stable than DNA and the knockdown mediated by siRNA can on the order of days due to natural RNA degradation (Whitehead).
+The data presented herein uses Silencer Select® siRNA, which is modified to increase the stability of the siRNA.
+The use of siRNA loaded 15 microbubbles and UMTD also allows serial administration and demonstrates a unique advantage of the microbubble/ UMTD system.

-Contrast microbubbles are generally considered in the art 10 as encapsulated gas-filled spheres with a diameter of less than 10 $\mu$ m.
+Contrast microbubbles are generally considered in the art as encapsulated gas-filled spheres with a diameter of less 20 than 10 μm.
 Such size limitation allows the microbubbles to be injected into the bloodstream and freely circulate prior to elimination by lung and liver.
-Microbubbles are generally considered to be relatively safe and nonimmunogenic, and 15 because of their transient nature they may have a decreased risk of oncogenicity.
+Microbubbles are generally considered to be relatively safe and nonimmunogenic, and because of their transient nature they may have a decreased 25 risk of oncogenicity.

-Contrast microbubbles have been used for imaging because they exhibit enhanced acoustic backscatter in a nonlinear manner, thereby producing a complex "signature" 20 that can be separated from tissue echoes.
-This capability has been enhanced with agents such as Optison® and Definity® that facilitated cardiac imaging technology, in particular visualization of the left ventricular cavity and/or wall motion of the heart, as well as allowed an overall assessment of 25 tissue perfusion.
+Contrast microbubbles have been used for imaging because they exhibit enhanced acoustic backscatter in a nonlinear manner, thereby producing a complex "signature" that can be separated from tissue echoes.
+This capability has 30 been enhanced with agents such as Optison® and Definity® that facilitated cardiac imaging technology, in particular visualization of the left ventricular cavity and/or wall motion of the heart, as well as allowed an overall assessment of tissue perfusion.

 Microbubbles are also used in echocardiographic imaging as erythrocyte 'tracers' that transit through the circulation (Jayaweera et al. 1991; Kaul 2008).
-The contrast enhancement created by the microbubbles during clinical ultrasound 30 imaging is based on their acoustic activity whereby the microbubbles expand and contract, or rupture, in response to ultrasound (Becker and Burns 2000; de Jong et al. 2002).
-More recently, this acoustic behavior of ultrasound contrast agents has been exploited for therapeutic purposes, and a 35 number of studies have shown that microbubbles carrying genes on their surface facilitate transduction when ultrasound is externally applied as the microbubbles transit through the target site microcirculation (Bekeredjian et al. 2003; Chappell and Price 2006; Chen et al. 2007; Chen et al. 40 2010; Fujii et al. 2009).
+The contrast enhancement created by the microbubbles during clinical ultrasound microbubbles expand and contract, or rupture, in response to ultrasound (Becker and Burns 2000; de Jong at al. 2002).
+More recently, this acoustic behavior of ultrasound contrast agents has been exploited for therapeutic purposes, and a number of studies have shown that microbubbles carrying 45 genes on their surface facilitate transduction when ultrasound is externally applied as the microbubbles transit through the target site microcirculation (Bekeredjian at al. 2003; Chappell and Price 2006; Chen at al. 2007; Chen et al. 2010; Fujii at al. 2009).